+□ Two types of devices: Fixed, Portable

+□ Fixed Devices:

-- Two types of devices: Fixed, Portable - Fixed Devices: - > Must include geo-location (i.e., GPS) with 50m accuracy. - > Must verify location periodically.
-Spectrum sensing is not required. - > Get Channel availability daily using national databases (operated by third parties) - > Must register with the database.
-Get a grant for up to 48 hrs. - White spaces in channels 2, 5-36, and 38-51 are available - White spaces in channels 3, 4, and 37 for backhaul - > Two channels in every area reserved for wireless microphones. - > Outdoor antenna max 30m height above ground level HAGL (HAGL) and 250 m height above average terrain (HAAT)
+- > Must include geo-location (i.e., GPS) with 50m accuracy. - Must verify location periodically.
+Spectrum sensing is not required. - Get Channel availability daily using national databases (operated by third parties) - > Must register with the database.
+Get a grant for up to 48 hrs. - > White spaces in channels 2, 5-36, and 38-51 are available - > White spaces in channels 3, 4, and 37 for backhaul - > Two channels in every area reserved for wireless microphones - Outdoor antenna max 30m height above ground level HAGL (HAGL) and 250 m height above average terrain (HAAT) HAAT

-Ref: FCC, "Unlicensed Operation in the TV Broadcast Bands," ET Docket No. 04-186, and 02-380 Third Memorandum Opinion and Order, April 4, 2012, available at http://transition.fcc.gov/Daily_Releases/Daily_Business/2012/db0405/FCC-12-36A1.pdf Washington University in St. Louis
+Ref: FCC, "Unlicensed Operation in the TV Broadcast Bands," ET Docket No. 04-186, and 02-380 Third Memorandum Opinion and Order, April 4, 2012, available at http://transition.fcc.gov/Daily_Releases/Daily_Business/2012/db0405/FCC-12-36A1.pdf

-So white spaces are spaces which are not used for long periods of time (which is why you can get a 48 hour grant)?
-On the last slide it seemed like this happened at a second-by-second or minute-byminute basis.
+So white spaces are spaces which are not used for long periods (which is why you can get a 48 hour grant)?
+On the last slide, it seemed like this happened on a second-by-second or minute-byminute basis.

-These are channels which are scheduled.
-E.g., a TV channel may not broadcast in night.
+These are channels that are scheduled.
+E.g., a TV channel may not broadcast at night.

-What is "spectrum sensing" and why is it not required on fixed devices?
+❑ What is "spectrum sensing" and why is it not required on fixed devices?

 Spectrum sensing is when you try to find an unused channel by listening to the signals in that channel.
-Fixed devices operate by the database and not sensing.
+Fixed devices operate by the database and do not sense.

-- Why do Fixed Devices not require Spectrum sense?
-It is done at the time of installation. - Is the antenna height=HAAT-HAGL?
+□ Why do Fixed Devices not require Spectrum sense?
+It is done at the time of installation.

+□ Is the antenna height=HAAT-HAGL?
 Yes, for receivers on the lower ground level.

-Points 5 and 6 are for which frequencies?
+■ Which frequencies are points 5 and 6 for?
 All of these are TV channels (700 MHz band)